 Lizzie’s broadcast credits include Hamlet from Stage to Screen, Dr Who, Touchwood and Everest Beyond The Limit.

-Lizzie looks after our emerging theatre department in Bristol and is currently developing stage content with our theatre team.
-With a penchant for fine stationery she is always the one around the table with a new notepad – and if she has it her way, Patch the dog on her feet.
+Lizzie is the Creative Director of our theatre department in Bristol and with a penchant for fine stationery she is always the one around the table with a new notepad – and if she has it her way, Patch the dog on her feet.

 Jonny likes nothing better than a good campaigning t-shirt and is without a doubt the team member most likely to return to the office with the best – and most peculiar – holiday presents.